InfamousMusicify/Thermodynamic/README.md

     on an enchanting table to create Thermodynamic Pants.
     (to disenchant throw on top of a grindstone)

+*If you are wearing a Netherite Chestplate/Plated Elytra/Thermodynamic Pants or a [Chains+](https://github.com/InfamousMusicify/Chains-Plus) Chest piece you will not be damaged by the blast!*

 __Info:__
 Sneak to set off bombs instantly!
 Turn fuse and sneak off and then sneak, to place without reactions. (soft off / off at will)

-*If you are wearing a Netherite Chestplate/Plated Elytra/Thermodynamic Pants or a [Chains+](https://github.com/InfamousMusicify/Chains-Plus) Chest piece you will not be damaged by the blast!*

 __Commands:__
-``/trigger thermodynamic`` - Toggle and fuse times
+``/trigger thermodynamic`` - Toggles and fuse times
 ``/function thermodynamic:config`` - Admin Settings